California Psalms

 lacing and rupturing space, riddling through,

-encircled in verdant spirals of gaping branches, spiral ascent
+encircled in a verdant spiral splaying of branches, spiral ascent

-by spokes, like flotation rings the trunks encircle themselves,
+by spokes, like a life preserver ring where trunks encircle themselves,

-steadier entrance and sturdier grip in blue vaulted heaven.
+steadier entrance and sturdier grip in a blue vaulted heaven.

 38 For holding a vertical vertical.